 Entrepreneurs Must Build Connections

-6. Play nice with people of all ages.
+6. To promote yourself as an entrepreneur you must play nice with people of all ages.
 The combination of economic need and increasing life spans is keeping everyone in the workplace longer.
 As a result, you’ll need to work well with people of all ages.
 Each generation tends to communicate differently and offers a different view of the marketplace.

 7. The one with the most connections wins.
 We have moved from an information economy to a social one.
 It’s less about what you know (Google search will help you in seconds), and more about whether you can work with other people to solve problems.